elsudano/terraform-provider-vmworkstation/website/docs/index.html.markdown

   A Terraform provider to work with VMware Workstation Pro, allowing management of virtual machines and other VMware resources.
 Supports management through VMware Workstation Pro.
 ---

-# VMware vSphere Provider
+# VMware Workstation Provider

-The VMware vSphere provider gives Terraform the ability to work with VMware Workstation Pro Products, notably [VMware Workstation][vmware-worstation].
+The VMware Workstation provider gives Terraform the ability to work with VMware Workstation Pro Products, notably [VMware Workstation][vmware-worstation].
-This provider can be used to manage many aspects of a VMware Worstation Pro environment, including virtual machines, standard and distributed networks, datastores, and more.
+This provider can be used to manage many aspects of a VMware Worstation Pro environment, including virtual machines, datastores, and more.

 [vmware-workstation]: https://www.vmware.com/products/workstation-pro.html